By Hyonhee Shin

-South Korea aims to immunise over 70% of the population by September.
+South Korea aims to push up the number to 70%, or some 36 million, by September.